felixroos/blog/content/drafts/rhythmical.md

 ]
 ```

-Now, again, we can combine the times and duration by multiplying:
+Now, again, we can combine the times and duration by multiplying durations and adding times together:

 ```js
 const peeled = [